aakhmetz/MeaslesJapan2018/README.md

 * "[*A. Main analysis [R].ipynb*](https://nbviewer.jupyter.org/github/aakhmetz/MeaslesJapan2018/blob/master/A.%20Main%20analysis%20%5BR%5D.ipynb)" presents the code that was used to run simulations and generate the results in the main part paper,
 * "[*B. Considering also time varied delay function [R].ipynb*](https://nbviewer.jupyter.org/github/aakhmetz/MeaslesJapan2018/blob/master/B.%20Considering%20also%20time%20varied%20delay%20function%20%5BR%5D.ipynb)" shows the code that was used to perform additional analysis for time-varying delay function (see Appendix B).

-Additionally, there is data-file "data.xlsx" used in our study.
+Additionally, there is a data-file "data.xlsx" used in our study.